wp-plugins/active-directory-integration/readme.txt

 = Why will no users be imported if I'm using "Domain Users" as security group for Bulk Import? = Here we have a special problem with the builtin security group "Domain Users".
 In detail: the security group "Domain Users" is usually the primary group of all users.
 In this case the members of this security group are not listed in the members attribute of the group.
 To import all users of the security group "Domain Users" you must set the option "Import members of security groups" to "**Domain Users;id:513**".
 The part "id:513" means "Import all users whos primaryGroupID is 513."
 And as you might have guessed, 513 is the ID of the security group "Domain Users".

+= I have problems with accounts that have special characters in the username.
+What can I do? = It is never a good idea to allow special characters in usernames!
+For ADI it won't be a problem, but in Wordpress only lowercase letters (a-z) and numbers are allowed.
+The only option is to change the usernames in AD.
+Hey!
+Stop!
+Don't shoot the messenger.

 = I'm interested in the further development of ADI.
 How to keep up to date? =
 * Follow the development on [Twitter](http://twitter.com/#!/adintegration).
 * Go to http://blog.ecw.de